Connect with us

 “In Witness Whereof, the parties have signed this Agreement on this (day and year) as indicated in this contract and agreed to all terms.”

-The full names of the contractor and employer should be listed here – leaving spaces for signature, addresses and telephone numbers.
+The full names of the contractor and employer should be listed here – leaving spaces for signatures, addresses and telephone numbers.

 Editor’s Note: Electrical contracts are often just one to two pages.
 You may add a photocopy of the contractor’s insurance card as an addendum to the agreement.